New Revelations Show Golden State Killer Had Toxic History With Women

 We don’t know what causes people to become killers.
 There are theories, but many murderers have a stark pattern: they abuse women.
 This link is well-documented.
 The Golden State Killer, unmasked as Joseph James DeAngelo, fits this pattern, as new information about him has revealed.

 DeAngelo is said to have had “a volatile relationship” with his estranged wife, Sharon Huddle.
-An anonymous neighbor told the Mercury News that he could hear DeAngelo and Huddle screaming at each other; DeAngelo even yelled at her from the driveway outside the home.
-The neighbor called their arguments “epic” and said that the family was an “unstable household.”
+An anonymous neighbour told the Mercury News that he could hear DeAngelo and Huddle screaming at each other; DeAngelo even yelled at her from the driveway outside the home.
+The neighbour called their arguments “epic” and said that the family was an “unstable household.”

 Advertisement